msc-computer-science-group-4/New-Bank-Group-4/README.md

 4. Create New Account - Java method associated to it createLoginAccount()
 5. Close an Account - Java method associated to it  - Java method associated to it: closeAccount() (based within the server/Customer.java class)
 6. Add Funds to an Account - Java method associated to it addMoneyToAccount
-7. Show NewBank Loan Ledger (all customers) - Java method associated to it: addMoneyToAccount()
+7. Show NewBank Loan Ledger (all customers) - Java method associated to it: loansToString() in server/NewBank.java
 8. Offer loan - Java method associated to it - Java method associated to it: offerLoan()
 9. Take out a Loan - Java method associated to it - Java methods associated to it: selectLoan() and run() within the server/NewBankClientHandler.java
 10. Withdraw a Loan Offer - Java method associated to it - selectLoan() and run() within the server/NewBankClientHandler.java